Dental Assistant School in Cookeville, TN

 Detail oriented: Dental assistants must follow specific rules and protocols, such as infection control procedures, when helping dentists treat patients.
 Assistants also must be aware of what tasks they are allowed to complete in the state where they work.

 Dexterity: Dental assistants must be good at working with their hands.
 They generally work in small quarters, using very precise tools and instruments.

 Interpersonal skills: Dental assistants must work closely with dentists and patients.
 Sometimes patients are in extreme pain and/or mental distress, so the assistant should be sensitive to their emotions and fears towards dental procedures.

 Listening skills: Dental assistants must listen to patients and other healthcare workers.
 They need to follow directions from a dentist or dental hygienist, so they can help treat patients and carry out technical tasks, such as taking x-rays.

-A career as a dental assistant is in high demand.
-According to the U.S. Bureau of Labor Statistics, employment for dental assistants is projected to grow 19% by 2024, much faster than the average for all occupations.
+A career as a dental assistant is in demand.
+According to the U.S. Bureau of Labor Statistics, employment for dental assistants is projected to grow faster than the average for all other occupations.
 The need and demand for dental care continues to increase, as ongoing research reveals the significant linkage between routine oral care and improvements in one’s general health.
 Dentists will always be hiring dental assistants to assist with routine tasks that ensure the dental office runs smoothly and efficiently.

-During dental assistant training in Cookeville or Atlanta, Genesis students master career-specific skills such as:
+During dental assistant training in Cookeville, Genesis students master career-specific skills such as:

 Genesis Career College is authorized for operation as a postsecondary educational institution by the Tennessee Higher Education Commission.
 In order to view detailed job placement and completion information for this program offered by Genesis Career College, please visit www.tn.gov/thec and click on the “Authorized Institutions Data” button at the bottom of the page.